gadomski/www.gadom.ski/_drafts/slope-maps-with-gmt.md

 [Hidden Valley](https://en.wikipedia.org/wiki/Hidden_Valley_(Ski_Estes_Park)) is a abandoned ski area in Rocky Mountain National Park that closed in 1991.
 It now is a popular winter destination for backcountry skiing and sledding.
+We want to create a map with the dangerous slope angles color-coded, with enough additional context to make it a useful map.

 ![Hidden Valley](/img/hidden-valley-slope-angle.png)